ohenley/COVID-19_Simulator/README.md

 - Based on simulation work by https://github.com/zertovitch
 - Using a custom package version of qt5ada thick binding by [Leonid Dulman](https://r3fowwcolhrzycn2yzlzzw-on.drv.tw/AdaStudio/qtada/qt5ada.html)

-A big thank to both!
+A big thanks to both!